Ostorlab/benchmarks/mobile/android/oxo-android-ben34/README.md

 </receiver>
 ```

 - Receiver.kt: The onReceive() method processes incoming intents without any checks on the sender's origin or permissions.
-It directly uses data from the intent's extras ("message" and "amount") to perform a sensitive action:
+It directly uses data from the intent's extras ("message") to perform a sensitive action:

 - It writes the data to the app's SharedPreferences, simulating the storage of attacker-controlled data.